Virtual Volunteer Opportunities

 2. Your posting will be reviewed by a CLACS staff member.
 If there are additional questions you will be contacted.

-3. You will receive an email when your posting has been approved.
+3. An email is sent to you when your posting has been approved.

 4. Volunteer listings go out each Friday to all students